 Covered California: The state health insurance exchange, created under the federal Patient Protection and Affordable Care Act, allows you to compare and shop for health insurance.
 In some cases, you may qualify for Medi-Cal, tax credits and other assistance to make health insurance more affordable.
-For information about Covered California, call 1-888-975-1142 or visit coveredca.com.
+Call 1-888-975-1142 or visit coveredca.com.

-COBRA: The federal Consolidated Omnibus Budget Reconciliation Act (COBRA) enacted in 1986 allows employees and covered dependents to elect temporary extension of healthcare coverage in certain instances where coverage would end.
+COBRA: The federal Consolidated Omnibus Budget Reconciliation Act (COBRA) enacted in 1986 allows employees and their covered dependents to elect temporary extension of healthcare coverage in certain instances where coverage would end.
 The COBRA administrator will notify you of the opportunity to elect COBRA coverage.
 You have 60 days from the notification date to complete COBRA enrollment.
-When enrolled in COBRA you pay the full cost of premiums.
+With COBRA you pay the full cost of premiums.